rasmi-aw/Localisation-lib/README.md

 https://search.maven.org/artifact/com.google.code.gson/gson/2.9.1/jar

 # 2- How to use it ?
-The library has one methods holder which is **Localisation** class, in contains some static methods to fetch your needed data, and it should be used as follows:
+The library has one method holder which is **Localisation** class, in contains some static methods to fetch your needed data, and it should be used as follows:

 ## 2.1 Getting countries